yonasBSD/forgejo/README.md

 ## Learn more

 We're still working on our website.
-In the meantime, you can <a href="https://floss.social/@forgejo" rel="me">find us on the Fediverse</a> or hop into [our Matrix room](https://matrix.to/#/#forgejo-chat:matrix.org) if you have any questions or want to get involved.
+In the meantime, you can <a href="https://floss.social/@Forgejo" rel="me">find us on the Fediverse</a> or hop into [our Matrix room](https://matrix.to/#/#Forgejo-chat:matrix.org) if you have any questions or want to get involved.

-## Getting started

-We're working towards our first release.
-The download options will be published here.

-### Documentation

-...

-## Roadmap

-We're currently working on ... for the next release.

-### Status of Federation

-...

-## Contributing
+## Get involved

-...

-### Translating

-## Thanks to ...
+If you are interested in making Forgejo better, either by reporting a bug or by changing the governance, please [take a look at the contribution guide](CONTRIBUTING.md).